eslavnov/ttmg_conversation/README.md

-# Talk To Me Goose
+# Talk To Me Goose (HASS Integration - Conversation)
 ![Logo](assets/logo.jpg)

 This is a custom integration for Home Assistant to work with [Talk To Me Goose Server](https://github.com/eslavnov/ttmg_server).